DavidDriessen/VRAS_pre-roll_python/readme.md

 You now need to change a policy to allow use of the library.
 Run `sudo vim /etc/ImageMagick-6/policy.xml`, find the line which says `<policy domain="path" rights="none" pattern="@*"/>`, and comment it out(you can do this by surrounding it with `<!--` and `-->`).
 # Usage
 Put as many trailers as you want into a new folder named `Trailers`.
 Put 6 posters in JPG format in a new folder named `Posters`.
-Once you've done this, you can run `python main.py` to generate a trailer, output file will be `final.mp4`.
+Once you've done this, you can run `python main.py` to generate a trailer, output file will be in the folder `output` and will be named `final.mp4`.